Owen makes great progress, thanks to multidisciplinary team at Children’s

-In the past year, Owen had to endure a lot to get back to the point where he is charming teachers with his upbeat personality.
-On July 1, 2011, the Johnson family of six–David, his wife Susannah, daughters Brooke, Kathryn and Hannah and son Owen–were rear-ended while waiting at a stoplight in north Georgia during a family vacation.
-Hannah, age 6, was killed in the crash.
+Over the course of a year, Owen Johnson had to endure a lot to get back to the point where he was charming teachers with his upbeat personality.
+It all started on July 1, 2011, when Owen, then age 3, and his family were rear-ended while waiting at a stoplight in north Georgia.

 Owen’s spine was severed in the impact.
-But when the family was taken to Erlanger Medical Center in Tennessee, the family’s first concern was Owen’s head, which had significant hemorrhaging.
+But at Erlanger Medical Center in Tennessee, his family’s first concern was Owen’s head, which had significant hemorrhaging.

-“For the first four or five days, we didn’t even know he had a spinal cord injury,” David said.
+“For the first four or five days, we didn’t even know he had a spinal cord injury,” said Owen’s father, David.
 “We weren’t looking at his spine, just his brain.”

 In addition to a severed spinal cord, Owen had hydrocephalus and a fracture of the right femur.
 His spinal cord injury left Owen a quadriplegic and with chronic respiratory failure.

-David visited Children’s Healthcare of Atlanta and met with one of the board-certified pediatric physiatrists at Children’s.
+After Owen left the intensive care unit, David visited Children’s Healthcare of Atlanta and met with a board-certified pediatric physiatrist there.